suhank/zea-engine/docs/api/SceneTree/Manipulators/CameraManipulator.md

 <a name="CameraManipulator+onPointerMove"></a>

 ### onPointerMove
-Invoked when an element is being dragged.
+Event fired when either the mouse cursor is moved, or a touch point moves.